 The value to be entered for each line in the Range dialog is the level of a signal that will just produce a full-scale response on the most-sensitive Input range.
 For Outputs, the value to be entered is the maximum level produced when the Generator is creating a full-scale signal.
 In both cases, "level" means amplitude in the mathematical sense of half the peak-to-peak difference of a symmetrical waveform like a sine wave.
 The default value of 1.000 implies that the wave runs between +1.000 volts and -1.000 volts.
 In other words, this is not an RMS value such as you might read from the AC range on a voltmeter.

 The exact lines that you see and which ones are enabled depends upon your specific sound card.
-Typically, there are controls for each Input line and Wave Out, but Master In and Out are disabled since they have no external connection.
+On Windows XP there are typically controls for each Input line and Wave Out, but Master In and Out are disabled since they have no external connection.
 Some devices such as USB microphones may have only Master In, but no other Input lines.

 The internal format for the Range value supports about 5 integer digits and 5 fraction digits.
 If you need to enter a very small value like 0.58 mV (0.00058 V), enter 0.58 here and enter 1000 for External Gain.

 A given Range entry applies equally to both Left and Right channels, which are assumed to be identical inside the sound card.
 Use the External Gain dialog for any external amplification or attenuation you provide.

 There are separate Stereo and Mono entries for Input lines.
 Some sound card inputs, especially on Windows XP, sum the Left and Right channels together when only one is active, and cut the sensitivity in half.
 In such cases the Mono Range entry would typically be twice the value of the Stereo Range entry.